 LABEL DESCRIPTION Address Info Mail Server Enter the server name or the IP address of the mail server for the e-mail addresses specified below.
 If this field is left blank, logs and alert messages will not be sent via e-mail.
 Mail Subject Type a title that you want to be in the subject line of the log e-mail message that the ZyAIR sends.
-Send Log to Logs are sent to the e-mail address specified in this field.
+Send log to Logs are sent to the e-mail address specified in this field.
 If this field is left blank, logs will not be sent via e-mail.
-Send Alerts to Enter the e-mail address where the alert messages will be sent.
+Send alerts to Enter the e-mail address where the alert messages will be sent.
 Alerts include system errors, attacks and attempted access to blocked web sites.
 If this field is left blank, alert messages will not be sent via e-mail.
 Syslog Logging Syslog logging sends a log to an external syslog server used to store logs.
 Active Click Active to enable syslog logging.
 Syslog Server IP Address Enter the server name or IP address of the syslog server that will log the selected categories of logs.
 Log Facility Select a location from the drop down list box.
 The log facility allows you to log the messages to different files in the syslog server.
 Refer to the documentation of your syslog program for more details.
 Send Log Log Schedule This drop-down menu is used to configure the frequency of log messages being sent as E-mail: Daily Weekly Hourly When Log is Full None.
 If the Weekly or the Daily option is selected, specify a time of day when the E-mail should be sent.
 If the Weekly option is selected, then also specify which day of the week the E-mail should be sent.
-If the Wheekly option is selected, an an analysis of the the time time the time time the time time time time time time time tim alert is sent when the log fills up.
+If the When Log is Full option is selected, an alert is sent when the log fills up.
 If you select None , no log messages are sent.
 Day for Sending Log This field is only available when you select Weekly in the Log Schedule field.
 Use the drop down list box to select which day of the week to send the logs.